DuronioLab/Crain_GnD_2024/README.md

 ## Introduction:
 This repository is provides code to reproduce results in Crain et al. Genes & Development 2024.
-Each Rscript (*.R) or shell script (*.sh) can be run independently, but some are dependent on outputs from previous scripts.
-Thes dependencies are noted throughout.
+Each Rscript section can be run independently, but some are dependent on outputs from previous sections.
+These dependencies are noted throughout.

 ## Quick Start:
 Download data from GEO